Financial support for businesses

 Support for the self-employed

-There will be a fifth and final grant, covering the period between May and September, which eligible people will be able to claim from late July.
+The fifth and final grant, covering the period between May and September, which eligible people will be able to claim from late July.
 This grant will be worth 80% of three months' average trading profits, capped at £7,500 for those with a reduction in turnover of 30% or more.
 For those with a reduction in turnover of less than 30%, the grant will be worth 30% of three months' average trading profits.

 If your business does not qualify for financial support and is affected by COVID-19, we do have the discretion to give hardship relief.
 Please complete our application form.